expyriment/blog/expyriment-1.0/index.md

 release, we eventually decided to release the new version exactly as such:
 **[Expyriment 1.0](https://github.com/expyriment/expyriment/releases/tag/v1.0.0)**!

-Thanks to everyone in the community who played a role in making this happen - whether by
+Thanks to everyone who played a role in making this happen - whether by [contributing directly](https://github.com/expyriment/expyriment/graphs/contributors), [reporting issues](https://github.com/expyriment/expyriment/issues?q=is%3Aissue), or simply helping with testing!
+We are grateful to see the Expyriment community continuing to grow, with more scientists actively contributing to the development of the library.
-[contributing directly](https://github.com/expyriment/expyriment/graphs/contributors),
-[reporting issues](https://github.com/expyriment/expyriment/issues?q=is%3Aissue),
-or simply helping with testing!
 Your support means a lot to us and is what makes Expyriment thrive.